H2020-COSSIM/OMNETPP_COSSIM_workspace/README.md

 ## Build the OMNET_WORKSPACE

-- Select Project -> Clean -> Select “INET” -> Select “Start a build immediately” -> Select “Build only the selected projects” -> Press “OK”
+- Select Project -> Clean -> Clean Projects Selected Below -> Select “INET” -> Select “Start a build immediately” -> Select “Build only the selected projects” -> Press “OK”
-- Select Project -> Clean -> Select “HLANode” & “test” -> Select “Start a build immediately” -> Select “Build only the selected projects” -> Press “OK”
+- Select Project -> Clean -> Clean Projects Selected Below -> Select “HLANode” & “test” -> Select “Start a build immediately” -> Select “Build only the selected projects” -> Press “OK”

 ## Using OMNET_WORKSPACE in the context of the COSSIM simulation framework